Filipino cuisine: Merienda

 Merienda is taken from the Spanish, and is a light meal or snack especially in the afternoon, similar to the concept of afternoon tea.
 If the meal is taken close to dinner, it is called merienda cena, and may be served instead of dinner.

+Merienda featuring Filipino rice cakes (kakanin), breads, and sikwate.

+Classic Filipino merienda featuring ginataang bilo-bilo, kutsinta, bibingkang malagkit, turon, banana cue, kalamay, nilupak, buchi, suman, and puto bumbong.

 Filipinos have a number of options to take with kapé, which is the Filipino pronunciation of café (coffee): breads and pastries like pandesal, ensaymada (buttery brioche covered in grated cheese and sugar), hopia (pastries similar to mooncakes filled with mung bean paste) and empanada (savoury, meat-filled pasties).
 Also popular are kakanín, or traditional pastries made from sticky rice like kutsinta, sapin-sapin (multicoloured, layered pastry), palitaw, biko, suman, bibingka, and pitsi-pitsî (served with desiccated coconut).